GiannopoulosK/Youtube-Api-Playlist-Data-Retriever/README.md

 - pandas
 - google-api-python-client

+## Tokens

+### This tool uses youtube API tokens.
+The daily limit for the free version of this API is 10000 tokens.
+This tool uses 4 tokens per 50 videos.

 ## Helper

 ### To get your playlist ID, all you need to do is go into the playlist and, on the url, copy and paste the part after 'list='.
 It always starts with PL.